 Right, so this is the carrot cake I was on about on Tuesday.
 After a few days break, I was ready embrace cake making again.
 As you can see by the short instructions, it is super easy to make and it does taste great even without the frosting.
 You are welcome to put some chopped nuts inside for an extra bit of texture (I sprinkled mine on the top instead).
-To get a moist (yet eggless) carrot cake, I used a homemade applesauce (see Notes below on how to make it) as a cunning egg replacer.
+To get a moist (yet eggless) carrot cake, I used a homemade applesauce (see Notes below on how to make it or you can buy it here) as a cunning egg replacer.
 It took a few attempts to get the exact proportions right, but it does work a treat.
 The cake is moist yet light.
 Another thing I love about it is the smell of spices.
 It exudes warming aromas of cinnamon, nutmeg, clove and ginger, which magically transport your mind to an exotic spice market.

 Photographing this puppy was a mean feat.
 I waited for the golden hour to capture the cake’s beautifully warm colours at their best, but it so happens that the golden hour is terribly close to our cats’ feeding time.
 So at some point in the afternoon, the cake and I were literally surrounded by a gang of hungry cats impartial to stealing a piece if I wasn’t looking.
 In the end, I just fed them all early (cats always win, don’t they?) in the hope that they all just bugger off.
 Luckily, it worked.

 Enjoy this recipe as it will be the last cake recipe for a little while.
 The summer is upon us and I will need to squeeze into a bikini soon so, as much as it pains me, I’m going to stick to savoury recipes for a few weeks.
 I’m even considering doing a few day veg juice cleanse.
 Duncan isn’t very happy about it as it means he will need to make his own meals for a while.
 I wonder what that would entail?:)